mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 ### Application of guidelines

 The following guidelines should be applied to both new and existing code.
-This does not, however, mean that a developer is *required* to fix any surrounding code that contravenes the rules in the style guide.
-It's encouraged to keep fixing things as you go, but it is not compulsory to do so.
+However, this does not mean that a developer is *required* to fix any surrounding code that contravenes the rules in the style guide.
+It's encouraged to keep fixing things as you go, but it's not compulsory to do so.
 Reviewers should refrain from asking for stylistic changes in surrounding code if the submitter has not included them in their pull request.

 ## Guidelines